Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 Make sure that after you organize your keywords in themes, you match these themes with a relevant landing page.
 For instance, if someone searched for White Shark Media directly and triggered a branded keyword they should be directed to our home page.
 However, if they searched for white shark media ppc services they should be directed to our PPC product page.

-Your website should be divided into different section, therefore, make sure you direct your users to the section where they can most easily find the information they are looking for.
+Your website should be divided into a different section, therefore, make sure you direct your users to the section where they can most easily find the information they are looking for.

 Quality Score, CTR, and Bidding Best Practices